On parameter loci of the H\'enon family: Introduction and Statements of Results

+In this article we have analyzed the two parameter loci where the dynamics is ``maximal''.
+As the third problem we propose to investigate the opposite side of the parameter space, i.e. the \textit{zero-entropy locus} for the H\'enon family $\mathcal{Z}\equiv\{(a, b)\in\R\times\R^{\times} : \htop(f_{a, b})=0\}$.
+Recall that Katok~\cite{K} has shown that for a $C^{1+\alpha}$ diffeomorphism $f$ on a compact surface, its topological entropy is strictly positive if and only if $f^n$ contains a hyperbolic horseshoe for some $n\geq 1$.
+Therefore, the boundary of the zero-entropy locus $\partial\mathcal{Z}$ is often referred to as the ``boundary of chaos''.
+We conjecture that $\partial\mathcal{Z}$ is piecewise real analytic (see also page 19 of~\cite{GT}).
+Notice that for $b$ close to zero, this conjecture has been already solved in Theorem 2.2 of~\cite{GST} (see also Corollary 4.5 of~\cite{CLM}).

-It is interesting to compare the above results with the case of a piecewise affine model called the \textit{Lozi family} $L_{a, b}\, : \, (x, y) \mapsto (1-a|x|+by, x)$.
-In~\cite{I1, ISa} it has been proved that both the hyperbolic horseshoe locus and the maximal entropy locus for the Lozi family are characterized by an \textit{algebraic} function, similar to Main Theorem.
-As a consequence, we have shown that exactly the same statement of Main Corollary holds for the Lozi family by adding the corresponding loci for the tent-map family $T_a(x)=1-a|x|$.
-We also stated in~\cite{ISa} the conjecture that the boundary of the \textit{zero-entropy locus} for the Lozi family is piecewise algebraic with countably many algebraic pieces for $b>0$ (compare~\cite{T}) and proposed a strategy of its proof.
-It is hence natural to conjecture that the boundary of the zero-entropy locus for the H\'enon family is piecewise real analytic (see also page 19 of~\cite{GT}).
-This conjecture has been solved for $b$ close to zero in Theorem 2.2 of~\cite{GST} (see also Corollary 4.5 of~\cite{CLM}).
+Indeed, this conjecture is motivated by the comparison with a piecewise affine model of the H\'enon family called the \textit{Lozi family} $L_{a, b}\, : \, (x, y) \mapsto (1-a|x|+by, x)$.
+In~\cite{I4, ISa} it has been proved that both the hyperbolic horseshoe locus and the maximal entropy locus for the Lozi family are characterized by an \textit{algebraic} curve, similar to the Main Theorem.
+As a consequence, we have shown that exactly the same statement of the Main Corollary holds for the Lozi family.
+We also conjectured that the boundary of the zero-entropy locus for the Lozi family would be piecewise algebraic with countably many algebraic pieces (this conjecture has been also proposed by C.~Tresser) and proposed a strategy of its proof in~\cite{ISa}.
+Although there is a negative result on the conjugacy problem between H\'enon maps and Lozi maps~\cite{T}, we expect that it would be fruitful to compare the dynamics of these two families.